-Likewise, you need to instil the same house-proud mentality into workers at your warehouse.
+Likewise, you need to instill the same house-proud mentality into workers at your warehouse.
 You want to start with a quick stand-up meeting every morning in the warehouse to identify any cleanliness issues.
 Then at the end of each day, workspaces need to be cleaned, the floors swept and physical obstacles picked off the floor.
-Tools need to be put back neatly and in their right place.
+Tools need to be put back neatly and in the right place.
 This is all for the sake of efficiency, productivity and safety.

 8. Review Your Warehouse Organization

 Time does fly.
 You’ve been living in your home for a few years now.
 You know every switch, nook and cranny in the house.
 However, some pieces of furniture could be re-arranged or even retired.
 And you could do with more light fixtures around the house.
 It’s time for another makeover.

 The same goes for your warehouse.
 After every reorganization, you need to continually review your warehouse operations regularly.
 Ask your staff what is working and what is not?
 Are you maximizing your total warehouse space?
 Are your workers enjoying a productivity boost?
 The review shouldn’t be conducted too often as it takes time to readjust to different workflows and for opinions to be formed.
 For most businesses, a yearly review would be ideal during the quieter months.